 Read also: Singapore Real Estate Stamp Duties Explained

-Investing overseas provides investors with the chance to diversify their investment portfolio.
+Investing overseas provides investors with the opportunity to diversify their investment portfolio.
 However, selecting the right market is key to the success of any investment.
 Different markets are more suited to different investment strategies and property types.
-Investors should do thorough research before investing in properties overseas to understand the financial and legal intricacies of the markets.
+Investors should conduct thorough research before investing in properties overseas to better understand the financial and legal intricacies of the markets.

-Real Estate Investment Trusts (REITs) are a type of fund usually structured by real estate companies to own and operate income-producing investment properties in a portfolio.
+Real estate investment trusts (REITs) is a type of fund usually structured by real estate companies to own and operate income-producing investment properties in a portfolio.
 Some REITs may focus their assets in a particular sector, such as healthcare, hospitality, retail, industrial or commercial, while others diversify their assets across a combination of these sectors.

 Read also: REITs or Real Estate Co-Investments?